+Under the guidance of its controllers, Antelope Valley High's robot hangs the last of three inflated shapes to form the FIRST logo on a peg during the prior FIRST Robotics regional games in San Diego March 12.
 Two high school robotics teams supported in part by NASA's Dryden Flight Research Center made it to the semi-finals of the FIRST Robotics Competition Los Angeles area regional meet in Long Beach, Calif., last weekend, but neither failed to qualify for the FIRST Robotics national championships in late April.

 The Eagle Robotics team from Lancaster High School will have another chance, however, to qualify for the national championship meet in St. Louis at the FIRST Robotics regional competition in Salt Lake City April 7-9.

 Lancaster High's Eagle Robotics team was joined by Antelope Valley High School's Robolopes in a three-team alliance with Beach Cities Team from the Torrance area, the 2010 World Champions, in the semi-final round at the meet at the Long Beach Convention Center.
 The alliance defeated several other teams and alliances to advance to the semi-final round where it competed for the best two out of three.
 After losing the first game, the alliance battled back to win in the second match, but lost the final match, squashing their chance to advance to the national meet.

 Members of Lancaster High's Eagle Robotics team make last-minute adjustments to their robot prior to a match at the FIRST Robotics regional competition in San Diego March 12.
 Reaching the semi-final round was a milestone for Antelope Valley High's contingent, the highest level the team has achieved in its four years of competition.